demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 val it : EnvVarParseResult<int> = Ok 5432
 ```

 Awesome!
-We acheived the milestone number one!!
+We achieved the milestone number one!!

 ## Use Case #2 - Parsing Record Types